LagosPortugalGuide.com

 • Day 3 Full day - Day trip to Sagres, Luz or Burgau

-The following section explains in detail this suggested tour
+The following section explains this suggested tour in detail.

-Lagos is a joy to explore with pleasant shopping streets, cobbled side streets and a delightful promenade extending along the estuary.
-All of the sights of the old town are close together, and include:
+Lagos is a joy to explore, with pleasant shopping streets, cobbled side streets, and a delightful promenade extending along the estuary.
+All of the sights of the old town are close together and include:

-• The Saint Anthony church, which conceals some of the finest wood carvings in Portugal
+• The Saint Anthony Church, which conceals some of the finest woodcarvings in Portugal.

-• The Mercado de Escravos, the first slave market in Europe, which was later converted into the customs house.
+• The Mercado de Escravos, the first slave market in Europe, which was later converted into the Customs House.

 Related articles: Sights and activities of Lagos